byn3/holberton-system_engineering-devops/0x00-shell_basics/README.md

 *NAME is the name of the command or function, followed by a short description.
 SYNOPSIS is a formal description of how to run it and what command line options it accepts.
 Usually a list of arguments and which header file contains the definition.*

 **What are man page sections?**
-*.*
+*The numbers correspond to what section of the manual that the page is from.
+1 is user commands, 8 is sysadmin, etc.*

 **What are the section numbers for User commands, System calls and Library functions?**
-*.*

-**Keyboard shortcuts for Bash?**
-*.*
+*1 is user commands, 2 is system calls, 3 is C library, 4 is devices and special files, 5 is file formats and conventions, 6 is Games et. al., 7 is miscellanea, 8 is system administration tools and daemons.
+Additional sections exist.*

-**Common shortcuts for Bash?**
+**Common shortcuts for Bash: ONES THAT BRYAN SHOULD ISE ALL THE TIME**
-*.*

-**LTS?**
-*.*
+*Ctrl+c to kill current process via SIGINT request.
+Ctrl+s stops screen output but wil still run process.
+Ctrl+l clears screen.
+Ctrl+a is beginning of line, ctrl+e is end of line.
+Alt+b is go back a word, alt+f go forward one word.
+Alt+d deletes all chars after cursor on current line.
+Ctrl+_ is undo.
+Ctrl+y is paste/yank and ctrl+w cuts word before cursor, ctrl+u cuts part of line before cursor, ctrl+k cuts part of line after cursor.*

 **What does LTS mean?**
-*.*
+*Long Term Support.
+It is the mindset that LTS is enterprise focused, compatible with new hardware, and tested more.*

 **What does RTFM mean?**
-*.*
+*READTHEFUCKENMANUAL.*

 **What is a Shebang?**
-*.*

-Requirements
+*A character sequence at the beginning of a script, also known as hashbang or pound-bang.
+Lots of the files in this dir is \#!/bin/bash and that instructs the machine to run bin/bash before the rest.*

+#### Limitations of these projects:
+---
-Allowed editors: vi, vim, emacs
+-Allowed editors: vi, vim, emacs
-All your scripts will be tested on Ubuntu 14.04 LTS All your scripts should be exactly two lines long ($ wc -l file should print 2) All your files should end with a new line (why?)
+-All your scripts will be tested on Ubuntu 14.04 LTS
+-All your scripts should be exactly two lines long ($ wc -l file should print 2)
+-All your files should end with a new line (unless you use vim)
-The first line of all your files should be exactly #!/bin/bash A README.md file, at the root of the folder of the project, describing what each script is doing You are not allowed to use backticks, &&, || or ;
+-The first line of all your files should be exactly #!/bin/bash
+-A README.md file, at the root of the folder of the project, describing what each script is doing
+-You are not allowed to use backticks, &&, || or ;
-All your scripts must be executable.
-Use this command: chmod u+x file.
-We will see later what it means.
+-All your scripts must be executable.